awsdocs/aws-transfer-user-guide/doc_source/create-server-in-vpc.md

 1. In **Review and create**, review your choices\.
 If you:
    + Want to edit any of them, choose **Edit** next to the step\.
 **Note**
-You will need to review each step after the step you chose to edit\.
+You will need to review each step after the step that you chose to edit\.
    + Have no changes, choose **Create server** to create your server\.
 You are taken to the **Servers** page, shown following, where your new server is listed\.

 It can take a couple of minutes before the status for your new server changes to **Online**\.
 At that point, your server can perform file operations for your users\.